Activities

 Starting off with the attractions close by is advisable.
 A walk to Dún Aonghasa could be your first expedition to allow you get your bearings and view craft shops and coffee shops at Cill Mhuirbhigh.

-A swim at our Blue Flag can be an essential part of your day.Keeping an eye on tides as well as the weather forecast will be important as sometimes we can have the four seasons in one day.
+A swim at our Blue Flag can be an essential part of your day.
+Keeping an eye on tides as well as the weather forecast will be important as sometimes we can have the four seasons in one day.
 While some prefer swimming at high tide others prefer low tide – both are possible.
 Diving from the pier is only safe at high tide.
 Canoes are available to rent for interested parties.

 Cycling on the low road to the seal colony can be a most enjoyable experience.
 There are few hills and getting used to cycling again could add to the holiday experience.
 We offer bike rental.

 Walking to Poll na bPéist at a leisurely pace is recommended.
-You could look up ‘Red Bull Cliff Diving’ on You tube ‘ however remember that you are not a trained Red Bull Diver and Diving in is not the thing to do.
-Some go down to sea level and dive in at high tide -however this can only be done at your own risk in perfectly calm weather.
-The rock face is very sharp in certain places and if wet very slippery.
+You could look up ‘Red Bull Cliff Diving’ on YouTube; however remember that you are not a trained Red Bull Diver and diving in is not the thing to do.
+Some go down to sea level and dive in at high tide; however this can only be done at your own risk in perfectly calm weather.
+The rock face is very sharp in certain places and if wet, very slippery.

 After visiting Dún Aonghasa, the Wormhole and the seal-colony you are getting to know the Island and you will plan for longer distances walking or cycling or even carriage rides if you desire.
 Many like to walk the green road into the village of Kilronan.
-This road is generally for walkers and cylists and can be the oasis of peace desired.
+This road is generally for walkers and cyclists and can be the oasis of peace desired.

 Other possible activities : There is an Inis Mór Scuba diving school – for scuba diving ; contact@ diveacademy.ifo or phone 353(0)857257260